 This was the bonus figure that came came with Red Dragon II.
-Since he is so very devoted, i used the same color scheme as used on the dragon.
+Since he is so very devoted, i used the same color scheme as I used on the dragon.

-This was one of my favorites.
+This was one of my favorites as a teenager.
 I did not like the snake motif way back then, so I cut the snake off his helm and painted him all black with some silver trim.
 This time around, I recreated the snake with a paperclip and Testor’s Contour Putty to re-sculpt it.
 I used hot glue to make flames on the sword.
 The shield is stuck to his fist by a round knob on his hand and circular hole in the shield.
 I incorporated that hole by painting an eye motif on the shield.

 High Priest Berosos.
 This is one of the few minis I have ever been able to paint with a bright, rather than drab, color scheme.

 From the Grenadier “Encounter at Blood Valley” box set.
 This set was gifted to me by old friends, and they had painted the other minis.
 I figured I’d better finish it off.

 My daughter chose colors for this.
 It is a necromancer from the Kings of War game.